kcboggs/401Assignments/seattle-ops-401d1: Read14.md

 • Configure the traffic mirror session for Source B, Filter A, and Target D

 _After you create the traffic mirror session, any traffic that matches the filter rules is encapsulated in a VXLAN header.
 It is then sent to the target._

-• There must be UDP listeners on port 4789.
-• If all of the Network Load Balancer traffic mirror targets in an Availability Zone become unhealthy, the mirrored traffic can still be sent to traffic mirror targets in other zones **Traffic mirror targets**
+**Traffic mirror targets**
 _the destination for mirrored traffic_

 • A network interface
 • A Network Load Balancer

 **Network Load Balancer considerations**
 • There must be UDP listeners on port 4789.
 • If all of the Network Load Balancer traffic mirror targets in an Availability Zone become unhealthy, the
 mirrored traffic can still be sent to traffic mirror targets in other zones